1Pope Benedict XVI

 8. According to legend Pope Joan served as Pope for several years until her gender was discovered when she had a baby.

-9. Pope Francis and Pope John Paul II are honorary members of the Harlem Globetrotters.
+9. Pope Francis and Pope John Paul II are honorary members of the American basketball team - Harlem Globetrotters.

 10. In 1494, Pope Alexander VI decreed that any land inhabited by non-Christians could be colonized by Europeans on the basis of "discovery".
 In 1823 this decree by the Pope was upheld by the US Supreme Court in the Johnson v.
 M'Intosh case, setting a legal precedent for Manifest Destiny.